 Both Ramsay and co-owner Matt Abé are clearly committed to creating an exciting range of classic and more contemporary dishes, all of which are elegantly executed and feature beautifully balanced flavours.

-This place manages to be oh so professional and refined, yet it also has charm in abundance.
+This place manages to be oh so professional and refined, yet I love that it also has charm in abundance.

 As Ramsay’s flagship restaurant, it’s a must for any fan of the TV personality.